menu

 If I dash in Ragavan, Nimble Pilferer and an opponent responds with Dress Down, two important things happen.
 First, Ragavan does not have haste.
 Second, the delayed trigger to return Ragavan still happens (last I heard, Magic: the Gathering Online gets this interaction wrong).

-On the other hand, if I try to evoke City of Solitude and an opponent responds with Dress Down, we both get something out of it.
+On the other hand, if I try to evoke Solitude and an opponent responds with Dress Down, we both get something out of it.
 I won't get to exile anything, but I also don't have to sacrifice my Solitude.

 Dress Down hits Murktide Regent especially hard.
 Since delving is part of casting a spell and paying its costs, the Regent can exile instant and sorcery cards to help pay for it.
 However, I can respond with a Dress Down and make the Regent enter with no counters anyway.